Parent Advocacy and Educational Consultation services .

 • What’s the difference between accommodations and modifications?

-• Can someone come to an IEP meeting with me?
+• Can someone attend an IEP meeting with me?